YCAyca/darknet/README.md

 * Arrange yolov4_custom.cfg file that you can find in cfg folder.
   *  You need to change classes= line according to the number of classes in your dataset
-  *  You need to change filters= line coming just before yolo layer to the amount of (class_number + 5)x3 .
+  *  You need to change filters= line coming just before yolo layer to the amount of
+ <b> (class_number + 5)x3 </b>.
 For example, for my sample case I had 4 classes and I arranged the .cfg file as follows.
 There are 3 of each of them so don't forget to change all!

     <img src="images_readme/cfg.png" width=75% height=75%/>